 Learn seven things you must know to avoid hiring the wrong home inspector

-Nobody works harder for you, the client, then the owner of the company!
-The success of the business depends on exceeding your expectations for quality and professionalism each and every time and you just don’t get that level of service from “employee inspectors!”
-So be sure to get an inspection from an inspection company in which the owner is active in the employee training and operation of the company because he or she has a vested interest in insuring your Total Satisfaction!
+Nobody works harder for you, the client than the owner of the company!
+The success of the business depends on exceeding your expectations for quality and professionalism every time and you just don’t get that level of service from “employee inspectors!”
+So be sure to get an inspection from an inspection company in which the owner is active in the employee training and operation of the company because he or she has a vested interest in ensuring your Total Satisfaction!

 A quality full-time home inspector conducts between 200 and 400 inspections annually – blind inspectors conduct 50 to 100 inspections annually.